-This month I bought some meat from LiveLean!
-Buying meat online has always been something I’ve reluctant of, I had a bad experience with a different company a few years back and it concerns me every time – however due to the low prices and the fact that I hate supermarkets I figured it was worth a shot, here’s my review:
+This month I bought some meat from LiveLean, which I decided to review for my amazing readers.
+LiveLean is an online butchers which sells meat products as well as other things like egg whites, meat rubs, protein shakes and more.
+Buying meat online has always been something I’m reluctant of, I had a bad experience with a different company a few years back and it concerns me every time – however due to the low prices and the fact that I hate supermarkets I figured it was worth a shot, here’s my review:

 The box that my meat came in was pretty cool – It was really quirky Here’s a photo!

 I ate this alongside some new potatoes and veg.
 Normally I add peppercorn sauce to my steak, but this was so tasty I didn’t even need to.
 Some steaks I eat are really tough and chewy but this was perfect AND it was so huge it hardly fit on my steak plates!

 It cost me £2.95 and for that, I got 2 6oz rump minute steaks – which is an amazing offer, if you ask me!

 The taste was beautiful, very meat and succulent.
 It didn’t even shrink during cooking which is what I expected with them being so massive.
 It also had a really long date so I could have kept it in the fridge for a few more days, but once I saw it – I knew we had to eat it the night we got it because it looked so scrummy.